 Contexts

-The messaging APIs use processing Contexts for organizing communication between an application and a Solace PubSub+ event broker.
-Contexts act as containers in which Sessions are created and Session-related events can be handled.
+The PubSub+ Messaging APIs use processing contexts for organizing communication between an application and a PubSub+ event broker.
+Contexts act as containers in which sessions are created and session-related events can be handled.

-Typically, a Context initializes and manages its own threads and file descriptors.
-However, the C API also allows client applications to drive the Context’s main loop with their own application-thread.
-For more information, refer to C API Best Practices.
+Typically, a context initializes and manages its own threads and file descriptors.
+However, the PubSub+ C API also allows client applications to drive the context’s main loop with their own application-thread.
+For more information, see PubSub+ C API Best Practices.

 Context APIs